Skip to content

 For Bias-Related Reports

-The Office for a Respectful Learning Environment will notify the Chief Diversity Officer and Associate Dean for Diversity and Inclusion, and the Deputy Title IX Coordinator, upon receipt of any learning environment reports that include bias related issues or events.
-The director of the Office for a Respectful Learning Environment will seek guidance and collaboration from the Chief Diversity Officer and Associate Dean for Diversity and Inclusion, and the Deputy Title IX Coordinator, to formulate appropriate responses and interventions for any bias-related report.
+The Office for a Respectful Learning Environment will notify the Vice Dean of Diversity, Equity and Belonging and the Title IX coordinator, upon receipt of any learning environment reports that include bias related issues or events.
+The director of the Office for a Respectful Learning Environment will seek guidance and collaboration from the Vice Dean of Diversity, Equity and Belonging and the Title IX coordinator to formulate appropriate responses and interventions for any bias-related report.
 Third parties may be contacted for assistance in investigations.

 In addition, when bias-related reports that include racism or discrimination are received, the following actions will occur: